Peace on Earth/Little Drummer Boy: Background and recording

 Before the duet, Bowie and Crosby act out a dialogue skit, described by Annie Zaleski of Ultimate Classic Rock as "hilariously forced-looking" and by author Peter Doggett as "excruciatingly staged".
 In the skit, Crosby is an American visitor to a British historic home, and Bowie, who lives "down the road", drops by to use the owner's piano.
 Bowie recognizes Crosby, asking "You're the guy who sings, right?"
-The pair discuss the holidays and holiday traditions and then proceed to musical subjects, with Bowie remarking that he likes old-timers such as John Lennon and Harry Nilsson.
+The pair discuss the holidays and holiday traditions and then proceed to musical subjects, with Bowie making the ironic remark that he likes "old-timers" such as John Lennon and Harry Nilsson.
 Bowie even quips "We sing the same songs — I even have a go at 'White Christmas'."
 They then sort through the sheet music on the piano, which Bowie had ostensibly come over to play, and picks out "Little Drummer Boy", describing it as "my son's favorite".
 Doggett remarks that the duet is performed "very much" in Crosby's style rather than Bowie's.

 Bowie's appearance has been described as a "surreal" event, undertaken at a time when he was "actively trying to normalise his career".
 In 1978, Bowie said of Crosby: "He was fantastic.
 That old man knew everything about everything.
 He knew rock and roll backwards, even if he didn't know the music...I'm glad I met him."
 However, by 1999 he changed his opinion, stating "He was not there at all" and describing Crosby as "look[ing] like a little old orange sitting on a stool."
 He found the experience to be "bizarre" and stated to having appeared on the show primarily because "I just knew my mother liked him".
 Kohan was not certain if Crosby knew who Bowie was, but Fraser claimed, "I'm pretty sure he did.
 Bing was no idiot.
 If he didn't, his kids sure did."
 A few days after the taping, Crosby said of Bowie, "clean-cut kid and a real fine asset to the show.
 He sings well, has a great voice and reads lines well."

 A week after taping his appearance for Marc, Marc Bolan died in a car crash.
 A month after recording "Peace on Earth/Little Drummer Boy", Crosby died of a heart attack on 14 October.
 Bowie later commented on the coincidence, stating "I was getting seriously worried about whether I should appear on TV because everyone I was going on with was kicking it the following week."